-Hearing aid financial assistance: Form 1040 or 1040-SR
+Hearing Aid Financial Assistance: Form 1040 or 1040-SR

 Every April Americans across the country file their taxes, often scratching their heads at the different forms and deductions available.
 Whether you consult an accountant or complete your taxes on your own, hearing aids may be a deduction to consider.
-Filed under form 1040 or 1040-SR, you can deduct certain medical expenses from your taxes and amount owed.
+Filed under form 1040 or 1040-SR, you can deduct certain medical expenses from your taxes and the amount owed.

 Medical expenses cover everything from ambulance services to guide dogs to hearing aids.
 Not only that, but you can include batteries, maintenance, and even repairs.
 Even if the devices are for your spouse or dependent, as long as you are filing jointly, the deduction is available.